johnwargo/johnwargo-static-11ty/src/posts/2009/domino-&-blackberry-java-applications-part-2.md

 ## First a Little Background

 I should probably explain that the BlackBerry Platform added support for JSR 172 with the release of BlackBerry Device Software 4.3.
-It’s JSR 172, the [J2ME Web Services Specification](https://jcp.org/en/jsr/detail?id=172){target="_blank"}, which gives BlackBerry Java applications the ability to easily consume web services.
+It's JSR 172, the [J2ME Web Services Specification](https://jcp.org/en/jsr/detail?id=172){target="_blank"}, which gives BlackBerry Java applications the ability to easily consume web services.
 You could do the work without using JSR 172, using something like [kSOAP 2](https://ksoap2.sourceforge.net/){target="_blank"}, but then you:

-*   Wouldn’t be using a standard
+*   Wouldn't be using a standard
 *   Would be relying upon an ancillary library to do the work
 *   Would have a larger application to deploy since your application needs access to all those extra library classes

-Anyway, if you ask about this topic on the BlackBerry forums, you’ll receive responses that say JSR 172 is junk and you should use kSOAP 2 and others (like me) who will tell you it’s pretty easy and you should just use the stuff baked into the BlackBerry platform.
-Use the stuff that’s baked into the BlackBerry platform – it’s going to be much easier for you all around.
+Anyway, if you ask about this topic on the BlackBerry forums, you'll receive responses that say JSR 172 is junk and you should use kSOAP 2 and others (like me) who will tell you it's pretty easy and you should just use the stuff baked into the BlackBerry platform.
+Use the stuff that's baked into the BlackBerry platform – it's going to be much easier for you all around.

-So, the way this JSR 172 stuff works is you download the [Sun Java Wireless Toolkit for CLDC](https://java.sun.com/products/sjwtoolkit/){target="_blank"} and use a little utility that comes with it to analyze your web service’s WSDL (web service description language) file and build a Java  stub class your Java application can call to consume the web service.
+So, the way this JSR 172 stuff works is you download the [Sun Java Wireless Toolkit for CLDC](https://java.sun.com/products/sjwtoolkit/){target="_blank"} and use a little utility that comes with it to analyze your web service's WSDL (web service description language) file and build a Java  stub class your Java application can call to consume the web service.
 Building the stub takes just a few minutes and calling the stub from your Java application is very easy as well.

 ## Getting Started

-To get this process rolling, go to Sun’s web site and download the Sun Java Wireless Toolkit for CLDC – the link is provided in the previous paragraph.
+To get this process rolling, go to Sun's web site and download the Sun Java Wireless Toolkit for CLDC – the link is provided in the previous paragraph.
 After you have downloaded the package, run its installation program to install it on your local hard drive.
-As someone complained on the forums last week, it’s a whole lot of stuff for that one little utility.
-Unfortunately that’s true – the toolkit has a whole bunch of tools and utilities in it, we’re only using a very small part of it.
-I don’t know of any other way to get this to work than to just install the whole thing and live with it.
-After you install it, you’ll find a folder for the toolkit off the root of your system’s hard drive as shown in the following figure.
+As someone complained on the forums last week, it's a whole lot of stuff for that one little utility.
+Unfortunately that's true – the toolkit has a whole bunch of tools and utilities in it, we're only using a very small part of it.
+I don't know of any other way to get this to work than to just install the whole thing and live with it.
+After you install it, you'll find a folder for the toolkit off the root of your system's hard drive as shown in the following figure.

 ![Figure 1](/images/2009/dbja2-1.jpg)
 Figure 1